gammatecnology/liracoin-italia/README.md

 Client tools liracoin-cl, liracoin-tx and the daemon liracoind can be found in the folder “src” when compiling is finished.
 </p>

+<br><br>
+Support and other information to liracoin website: https://www.liracoin.it